Cookie delivery driver stabbed during carjacking attempt

 Police tell Channel 2's Matt Johnson someone stabbed him in the stomach before running away last week.

 "I saw him swinging again so I just stepped back.
-I thought, 'I can't fight this person because he's got a knife," he said.
+I thought, 'I can't fight this person because he's got a knife," said the victim, Terri Jones.
+"Murder was on his mind for sure."

-How the victim says he did fight back against the suspect who is still on the run, on the Channel 2 Action News Nightbeat at 11.
+Jones said he knows he could have been killed the night a stranger with a knife stabbed him while trying to steal his car.

 TRENDING STORIES: